The Cost of Non-Compliance: DPDP Penalty Structure Explained

 • Stage of growth

-What Reduces Penalty Exposure
+What Can Reduce Penalty Exposure

 • Reasonable security safeguards